VLSM Subnetting in Networks

 Sometimes you can do step two just by looking at the group of addresses.
 Otherwise, you can start with the smallest address spaces and combine them, gradually combining larger groups until you can combine any-more.
 Converting the addresses to binary can help identify the common host bits which can then be set to zeroes and ones to find the network and broadcast address.
 The network/subnet bits will give you the subnet mask.

 There are a couple of rules that we must remember when aggregating routes:

-Rule 2 is relevant when the networks that you’re advertising don’t exactly fit a block size.
+Rule 2 is relevant when the networks that you’re advertising don’t precisely fit a block size.
 For example, if you have 18 addresses, it could be tempting to use a summary with a block size of 32 addresses.
-However the additional twelve addresses could be used by a different network.
-Therefore you should advertise a summary with a block size of 16 and the remaining 2 addresses would be advertised individually.
+However, the additional twelve addresses could be used by a different network.
+Therefore you should advertise a summary with a block size of 16, and the remaining two addresses would be advertised individually.

 We have the following networks: